 GPS students connect with their peers, share information and ideas, cooperate across institutional boundaries and, most importantly, find concrete solutions to international problems.
 It is for these reasons the School's student leaders created the journal.
 Visit the blog to view current and past issues.

-Latin America Student Organization (LASO) is a student-run organization dedicated to increasing the understanding of Latin American politics, economics and culture.
+LASO is a student-run organization dedicated to increasing the understanding of Latin American politics, economics and culture.
 It seeks to provide students with opportunities to interact with fellow students and its community.
 LASO's program foci are community service, cultural enrichment, professional opportunities and social activities for its members.

 Past activities include blanket drives in Mexico, the Preuss School Mentoring Program, public speaking and cultural events and the annual Latin American Festival.
 In addition, LASO serves as a liaison between the School’s administration, alumni and businesses to ensure that Latin American interests are represented.